PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 12:33:36
+Last updated: 2024-04-08 12:34:47
-Random Quote: A grievous wound, aye, but Thoros healed it.
-There's never been no better healer.  -  Lem Lemoncloak
+Random Quote: We didn't choose this life, we're just living in it. - Number Five